 - Epsom Salts is magnesium sulfate.
 Epsom salts promotes relaxation, reduces inflammation, relieves muscle and joint pains, helps nerves function properly and improves the absorption of nutrients.
 Did you know that magnesium regulates the activity of 325+ enzymes in your body?

 - Baking Soda (sodium bicarbonate) helps neutralize the body’s pH.
 It also helps neutralize the chlorine in the water.
-Baking Soda also helps to soften skin.
+Baking Soda will also soften skin.

 - Ginger increases circulation, opens pores, helps your body to release toxins through sweat, naturally contains anti-bacterial/anti-fungal properties.
 You may experience some sweating while enjoying your detox bath.
 Don’t worry this is just the ginger doing its job.

-- Lavender Essential Oil promotes relaxation and eases tension.
+- Lavender Essential Oil promotes relaxation and eases tension and is a lovely fragrance.

-Other ingredients used in detox bath recipes: Raw apple cider vinegar and bentonite clay are also recommended in some detox bath recipes.
+Other ingredients commonly used in a detox bath recipe: Raw apple cider vinegar and bentonite clay are also recommended in some detox bath recipes.
 1/4 cup of bentonite clay along with 1/4 cup of baking soda can also help with detoxing and skin softening.
-Clay may be an irritant to the lungs for some people, so individuals should avoid inhaling it.
-One can do their own research as far as doing a detox bath with these ingredients.
+Clay is sometimes an irritant to the lungs, so you should definitely avoid inhaling it.
+PLease do your own research before doing a detox bath with these ingredients.

 - 1 cup Epsom Salt